Can market volumes reveal traders' rationality and a new risk premium?: Optimal consumption and market risk aversion

 Using Eq. (\ref{i6}) and applying the \^Ito lemma to $\pi_{i,t},$ in (\ref{i10}), we have:

 or, equivalently,

 where:

-Note that the quantity in (\ref{alpha}) is the risk-adjusted price of risk, i.e. the price of risk that takes into account the investor's individual preference for risk.
+Note that the quantity in (\ref{alpha}) is the risk-adjusted price of risk, i.e., the price of the risk that takes into account the market maker's individual preference for the risk.
 A higher value of the risk aversion parameter indicates greater risk aversion, reducing the impact of the excess return on the overall risk measure.
-In other words, an investor with higher risk aversion will require a higher excess return to compensate for the additional risk, thereby reducing the price of risk value.
+In other words, a market maker with higher risk aversion will require a higher excess return to compensate for the additional risk, thereby reducing the price of risk value.

-For $i=1,2,\ldots,N,$ each trader $i$ has its individual risk aversion, $\gamma_{i,t}.$ This assumption, together the assumption that each trader has a different vision on the asset return and volatility, implies that each trader has associated different values of the risk-adjusted price of risk (\ref{alpha}).
+For $i=1,2,\ldots,N,$ each market maker $i$ has its individual risk aversion, $\gamma_{i}.$ This assumption, together with the assumption that each market maker has a different belief on asset return and volatility, implies that each market maker has different values of the risk-adjusted price of the risk (\ref{alpha}).